-Next, we examine scenarios where the designer only has access to a noisy estimate of the state and assess the implications of two key properties of estimators common in statistics and econometrics.
-First, when using an unbiased estimator and assuming agents’ utility functions are linear in the state, data-driven VCG mechanisms yield implementation in posterior equilibrium (Proposition \ref{prop: unbiased}).
-However, as anticipated by Jensen's inequality, this result does not hold universally beyond linear utilities.
-Nevertheless, our application to click-through auctions demonstrates that an unbiased estimator can be highly beneficial in settings with risk-neutral bidders and appropriately defined states.
+Next, we turn to the more realistic case in which the designer observes only a noisy estimate of the state and analyze the implications of two key properties of estimators standard in statistics and econometrics.
+First, when the estimator is unbiased and agents’ utility functions are affine in the state, data-driven VCG mechanisms achieve implementation in posterior equilibrium (Theorem~\ref{prop: unbiased}).
+As anticipated by Jensen’s inequality, this result does not extend beyond affine utilities.
+Nevertheless, our applications to click-through auctions and AI-driven product recommendations illustrate the practical relevance of the result in environments with risk-neutral agents and appropriately defined states.

-Second, we consider the property of consistency, where a sequence of estimators, indexed by the dataset size, converges in probability to the true state as the dataset size approaches infinity.
-Subject to regularity conditions on agents' utility functions, Theorem \ref{theorem: consistent estimator implementation} establishes that any corresponding sequence of data-driven VCG mechanisms achieves implementation in $\epsilon$-posterior equilibrium, where no agent has more than an $\epsilon$ additive regret of having reported truthfully after the resolution of uncertainty about others' types when other agents also report truthfully, with $\epsilon$ approaching zero as the sample size increases.
+Second, we consider the property of consistency, where a sequence of estimators, indexed by the dataset size, converges in probability to the true state as the dataset size grows large.
+Subject to regularity conditions, Theorem \ref{prop: consistent estimator implementation} establishes that any corresponding sequence of data-driven VCG mechanisms achieves implementation in $\epsilon$-posterior equilibrium, where no agent has more than an $\epsilon$ additive utility loss of having reported truthfully after the resolution of uncertainty about others' types when other agents also report truthfully, with $\epsilon$ approaching zero as estimation becomes increasingly accurate.
 That is, while reporting truthfully is an $\epsilon$-posterior equilibrium in any finite sample for large enough $\epsilon$ for any estimator, consistent estimators ensure the $\epsilon$ can be made arbitrarily small in the limit.
-Proposition \ref{prop: rate of convergence} further extends this result by linking the rate of convergence of the estimator to the rate at which $\epsilon$ approaches zero.
-Assuming both regularity in agents' utility functions and uniform integrability of the sequence of relevant random variables, we demonstrate that the sequence of $\epsilon$’s can be reduced at essentially the same rate as the estimator converges in probability to the true state.
+Proposition \ref{prop: rate of convergence} in Appendix \ref{appendix: rate of convergence} further extends this result by linking the rate of convergence of the estimator to the rate at which $\epsilon$ approaches zero.
+Under suitable uniform integrability conditions, $\epsilon$ converges to zero at the same rate as the sequence of estimators converges to the true state.